It’s pomegranate season! If you’re looking for ideas on what to do with these fall and winter fruits, how about putting them in a green smoothie?

 A medium-sized pomegranate will have about 105 calories, 0.5 grams of fat, 1.5 grams of protein, 36 grams of carbohydrates and about 16% RDA of vitamin C.

-Here are 7 scientific reasons to use pomegranate juice in your green smoothie recipes ranging from cancer-fighting benefits to sexual health.
+Here are seven scientific health reasons to use pomegranates or pomegranate juice in your next green smoothie:

 How To Use Pomegranate In A Green Smoothie